Startups made easy. Sorted.

 SeedLegals

-Should any investors be on the board?
+Should any investors be on your startup’s board of directors?

 When you raise startup funding from investors, the lead investor from your funding round will usually ask for a seat on the board.
 Investors typically have specialised knowledge that can add great value to your board, and they generally ask for a board seat so that they can have a say in company decisions and the strategic direction of the company.
 Think carefully when selecting investor directors and consider factors such as the value they will add, the stage of your company, shareholder weight and board composition.